Martin McGuinness: From IRA terrorist to peacemaker

 Atrocities of 'The Troubles'

-Born into poverty in the Bogside slums of Londonderry -- or as he and fellow Irish Republicans call it, Derry -- in 1950, he grew up in the cradle of the province's Republican movement.
+Born into poverty in the Bogside slums of Londonderry -- or as he and fellow Irish republicans call it, Derry -- in 1950, he grew up in the cradle of the province's republican movement.

 In the late 1960s, Londonderry's Catholics took to the streets demanding civil rights and an end to Protestant dominance of Northern Ireland.
 They clashed with the overwhelmingly Protestant police force and, as the violence worsened, the British government sent troops to the province.